mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/cli/development-proxy.md

 # MindConnect-NodeJS - <small>Development Proxy</small>

-The CLI comes with a development proxy which can be used to kickstart your MindSphere development.
+The CLI comes with a development proxy which can be used to kickstart your {{site.productname}} development.
 It provides an endpoint at your local machine at

 [http://localhost:7707](http://localhost:7707)